 We are launching the first year of this multi-state project to breed tomatoes specifically for organic production.
 Our site is the main site for evaluating how varieties and new breeding lines hold up under intense disease pressure from late blight, early blight, and Septoria.
 The study is located in the certified organic research unit at the Mountain Research Station in Waynesville.
 This project is funded by a USDA Organic Research and Extension Initiative (OREI) grant.

-Organic Wash Solutions Project
+Organic Wash Solutions Project (this project is completed)

 We are part of a multi-state project to develop organic products for use in cleaning produce; as you would use in a tomato dump tank.
 Our part of the project is to grow organic tomatoes and lettuce for testing the new solutions.
 These are grown in the certified organic research unit on the Mountain Research Station in Waynesville.
 This project is funded by a USDA Organic Research and Extension Initiative (OREI) grant.